omar-smith/MTACannedExamples/README.md

         1. Add a new library and endpoint.
 Ensure that you can call using the `curl` command.
 2. Debugging Node.js Applications
     * Overview
+        * Utilize **example_01_express_app**.
         * There are many alternatives to use for debugging.
 In this example, we're going to utilize VSCode for Debugging.
         * A great guide is located here: https://code.visualstudio.com/docs/editor/debugging.
         * Please read and follow instructor for how to use.
+    * Tasks
+        * Utilizing the built in debugging, choose the debugger icon on the left.
+        * Before starting the build, ensure that **_Launch Example 1_** is selected.
+Hit start and the build should start.
+        * Set a breakpoint in the code.
+Utilizing `curl localhost:9001/hello`, hit one of the endpoints.
+VSCode should pause on the breakpoint and require you to continue.